Explore IU Indianapolis degrees and career opportunities

 Your specialized support team

-Students in this program gain knowledge in helping patients with chronic respiratory diseases breathe more easily.
+Students in this program learn to help patients with chronic respiratory diseases breathe more easily.
 They grow in their ability to think critically, identify certain health conditions, and practice medicine in a compassionate way.

 Health and Life Sciences